Ground Balance: The Ultimate Guide for Detectorists

 How often do you need to adjust ground balance?

 There is no unified standard in this respect.
 You can do it from time to time, for example, once in an hour.
-Or, for instance, you can use automatic tracking of ground balance value.
+Or, for instance, you can use automatic tracking of balance value.

-However, all automatic controls have a drawback – in this case, the detection depth decreases if compared with a manual ground balance setting (the depth will be almost unchanged in this case).
+However, all automatic controls have a drawback – in this case, the detection depth decreases if compared with a manual setting (the depth will be almost unchanged in this case).
 It is for you to decide, though.

 How to adjust the ground balance?